wp-plugins/simple-links/readme.txt

 == Changelog ==
+= 3.3.1 =
+* Added unlimited number of levels displayed once on the grandchild level of pages

 = 3.3.0 =
 * Added the ability to have a widget title
 * Redesigned the entire structure to prepare for future changes